swmannepalli/Azure-Data-Factory-CI-CD/modules/module02.md

 + To merge changes back to Collaboration branch, expand the feature1 branch on the left top, and click on Create Pull Request.
 This will take you to the Azure DevOps page.  <br />
 + Provide Title and add reviewers if required.
 This is recommended approach so there are some other users who can validate your branch work to prevent any errors in main/collaboration branch.
 For this lab, you can skip it and click on Create and Complete.
 A pop up window appears, and it is best approach to delete feature1 branch after merging to avoid multiple feature branches hanging in the repo.
 Click on Complete Merge.  <br />

 Now, Azure DevOps repo will contain the Data Factory Artifacts. <br />

 <img width="1211" alt="image" src="https://user-images.githubusercontent.com/84516667/197806842-9274947a-fe6d-402c-bad1-e5d1b94528b1.png">

++ You'll see only main branch in the repo and no publish branch yet.
+At this point, code is merged to main branch but not yet published.
+Now that all the code is in main branch, perform integration test cases to make sure end to end code is working without any errors.
++ Go back to the Data Factory Studio, go back to main branch and click on Publish.
+At this point, changes are deployed to Data Factory, publishes to collaboration branch and generates ARM Template (this is what we use to deploy code to other environments).
+Now, if you go to Azure DevOps and check branches, adf_publish branch is created.